 If you’re thinking about trying it out, know what does going on this diet mean, exactly?

 This diet comes from traditional foods eaten in countries like Greece and Italy back in the 1960s.
 While most diets advocate eating vegetables, fruits, whole grains, fish, and healthy fats, the Mediterranean uses subtle differences and variations that seem to make a difference in cutting the risk for heart disease.
 What Are the Actual Heart Health Benefits?

 Research is proving that those of Mediterranean descent have a lower incidence of many deadly diseases and are very healthy.
-This diet helps in weight loss and seems to help in the prevention of type 2 diabetes, strokes, heart attacks, and premature death.
+This diet helps in weight loss and seems to prevent type 2 diabetes, strokes, heart attacks, and premature death.

-Research also shows that eating Mediterranean lower the LDL cholesterol (the bad one), which is the one that contributes to clogging your arteries with fatty deposits.
-This diet is also associated reducing the incidence of cancer, Alzheimer’s and Parkinson’s.
+Research also shows that eating Mediterranean lowers the LDL cholesterol (the bad one), which is the one that contributes to clogging your arteries with fatty deposits.
+This diet is also associated with reducing the incidence of cancer, Alzheimer’s, and Parkinson’s.
 Women eating a diet supplemented with mixed nuts and extra virgin olive oil may have reduced risks of breast cancer.

 What Foods Should You Eat?

 Healthy Fats:The foundation of this diet.
 Consists of using olives, olive oil, avocados, and avocado oil.

 Seeds and Nuts: Walnuts, hazelnuts, almonds, Macadamia nuts, sunflower seeds, cashews, pumpkin seeds, etc.

 Fruits:Bananas, apples, pears, oranges, grapes, strawberries, figs, peaches, melons, etc.